 An extraordinary general meeting (EGM) is a meeting held among the official body of the members of an organisation, shareholders of a company, or employees.
 A company secretary may assist in the administrative procedures of arranging and hosting the EGMs.

 An extraordinary general meeting of the company takes place at irregular times whenever the board considers such a measure to be suitable.

-The rules for conducting an EGM and the options involved in altering a resolution at an EGM as well as taking votes from proxies will vary depending on the type of organization.
-An extraordinary general meeting is called to handle matters having to do with the administration of a company’s affairs and requires the consent of the members involved.
+The rules for conducting an EGM and the options involved in altering a resolution at an EGM as well as taking votes from proxies will vary depending on the type of organisation.
+An EGM is called to handle matters having to do with the administration of a company’s affairs and requires the consent of the members involved.

 An EGM is called to deal with any of the following: